7 tips to make the most of Dev Conferences

 Well… we were (very) wrong

-From 2015, we had the opportunity to go to the Apple WWDC in SF, the AppDays in Paris, FrenchKit, and Droidcons in Paris and Turin (Italy).
+From 2015, we had the opportunity to go to the Apple WWDC and Google I/O in California, the AppDays in Paris, FrenchKit, and Droidcons in Paris and Turin (Italy).
 So we decided to test “developer conferences”, and see that as an experiment.

 Most of the time, it was not the conferences themselves that were very productive (anyway, most conferences are shared on Youtube).